ioBroker/ioBroker.docs/docs/en/admin/settings.md

 translatedFrom: de
 translatedWarning: If you want to edit this document please delete "translatedFrom" field, elsewise this document will be translated automatically again
 editLink: https://github.com/ioBroker/ioBroker.docs/edit/master/docs/en/admin/settings.md
-hash: 02egT4dS8FPOlfDkZM4zQwt/5ydE8a4Uba+M1PJ66n8=
+hash: s6o2Rv2JpMj2fiMJqFO3Z5NSWJCOg8Boyq6qyw/Ih4Q=
 ---
 # The system settings
-The system settings can be accessed from every menu point of the administrator via the wrench icon in the title bar of the screen.
+The system settings can be reached from every menu point of the administrator via the wrench icon in the title bar of the screen.

 ![The system settings](../../de/admin/media/ADMIN_Settings_main.png)

 The system settings are distributed over several sub-pages:

 ## Main settings
-In the main settings, basic parameters for ioBroker are set, which are also used by the adapters in ioBroker.
+In the main settings, basic parameters for ioBroker are set which are also used by the adapters in ioBroker.

 Some parameters are already taken from the host settings.